 We played the par three course in the afternoon having played Dunes in the morning.
 This is a really good idea.
 It’s a lot of fun and a challenge, and I think really helps your game.
 Lot of half shots and bump and runs.

 We also had a putting competition at the Punch bowl putting area in the evening: terrific fun and a must do.
 I think there are thirty holes set up from 10 feet to 10 yards with all sorts of undulations and stuff going on.
 It’s definately a fun thing to do.
 Verdict: this is great fun.
 It’s a real challenge playing these varied short holes,

 And of course, a putting course.
 Our newest addition to the Bandon Dunes family, The Punchbowl is a 100,000-square-foot putting course designed by Tom Doak, with Jim Urbina.

-I cannot wait to visit and play the courses Mike Kaiser has built.
 Of course, there is one guy who has been critical: "You know, everyone crows about Bandon Dunes," T@$%&p told Links magazine in 2010 as he was starting to build a links course north of Aberdeen, Scotland.
 "Well, I've been to Bandon Dunes.
 The views there are no better than what we have, and the dunes themselves are like little toys compared to our dunes."

 The food is pretty good.
 Breakfast at the main Clubhouse is terrific.
 Bandon Trails was best for lunch.
 Dinner at the pub at the main lodge.
 The pub is pretty good too.

 Caddies: I thought they were really quite good.
 At least two we had were very serious golfers and they all knew the courses very well.

 So, that’s the trip to Bandon.
 A huge success.
 It’s a long trek to get here and it’s by no means cheap but its well worth it.
 I really enjoyed this experience.